iddi/oogway-processing/oogway/README.md

 * x, y - float.
 Absolute position to move to.

 Move the oogway to an absolute position.
 No trace will be left, no matter whether the pen is down or up.

+### mirrorPosition
+    mirrorPosition(x1, y1, x2, y2)
+Parameters
+   x1, y1, x2, y2 - float, two points that defines a line

+Mirror the oogway's position against the given line, keeping the heading direction unchanged, without leaving a trace,  no matter whether the pen is down or up.

 ### home
     home()